 Medically Assisted Treatment (MAT) in a nutshell

 MAT is a treatment method that uses medication to diminish the challenging physical and mental symptoms linked to stopping the use of opioid dependency.
 The treatment plan is initially used to treat addiction to opioids as well as heroin and prescription pain relievers.
 Medications like Suboxone help with cravings, the symptoms of withdrawal, and normalizing brain chemistry and body functions.
 MAT can be used to significantly increase the chances of overcoming your addiction long term.
-Therefore, we consider it essential to our Inpatient rehab Florida treatment plans and programs.

 Plenty of research has shown that using these medications in addiction treatment yields excellent short-term and long-term results.
 Recovering addicts will go through the withdrawal process a lot more smoothly as they lessen the symptoms accompanying it.
 And since they are much more likely to successfully go through withdrawal, they stand much greater chances to maintain their sobriety in the long run.
 That’s why our MAT program is usually the first step once a person decides to stay in our drug rehab Florida facility.